Install Nginx, Php, MariaDB on Ubuntu 16.04.1

 Press Ctrl + D to save the file.

-Access the IP address on the browser “http://lPADDRESS/info.php”
+Access the IP address in the browser: “http://lPADDRESS/info.php”

 Enable Rewrite module:

 Some application requires rewrite module to be enabled.
 Enabling such settings in nginx is pretty simple.
-Open /etc/nginx/sites-available/default and modify the below line.
+Open /etc/nginx/sites-available/default and modify the line below.

 From,